The Race To Rescue Rhinos In Massingir

-STS veterinary unit in Mozambique was recently contacted to lead the rescue operation of 3 white rhinos.
+STS veterinary unit in Mozambique was recently contacted to lead the rescue operation of 3 White Rhinos.
 They had escaped from Kruger National Park, to a community area in Southern Mozambique.

 The STS vet was flown to the remote location.
 There he met with LNP rangers, Karingani Game Reserve (KGR) rangers and also Mozambican police.
 Rangers were already tracking the different animals and had “eyes on” one adult female.
 We decided to take care of her first.
-The tracking teams continued to search for the other 2 animals.
+The tracking teams continued to search for the other 2 Rhinos.

 A Race Against Time

-At this stage, the third animals’ location is still unclear.
+At this stage, the third Rhinos’ location is still unclear.
 However, we fear that due to the dangerous location, its chances of survival seemed slim.
 We will keep looking and hope to find him before the worst happens.

 We Need Your Help